-The aws:dynamodb/tableExport:TableExport resource, part of the Pulumi AWS provider, exports DynamoDB table data to S3 as either full snapshots or incremental change sets.
-This guide focuses on three capabilities: full table snapshots, point-in-time exports, and incremental change exports.
+The aws:dynamodb/tableExport:TableExport resource, part of the Pulumi AWS provider, creates point-in-time exports of DynamoDB table data to S3, either as full snapshots or incremental change sets.
+This guide focuses on three capabilities: full table snapshots, historical point-in-time exports, and incremental change capture.

-Table exports require DynamoDB tables with point-in-time recovery enabled and S3 buckets with appropriate permissions configured.
+Table exports require Point-in-time Recovery enabled on the source table and S3 buckets with appropriate permissions.
 The examples are intentionally small.
 Combine them with your own table and bucket infrastructure.
+Note that exports are immutable; Pulumi removes them from state on destroy but does not delete the exported data.

 Export a table snapshot to S3